noahbrenner/fresh_tomatillos/README.md

 ### Other Config-related Details

-* After making a change to the config file, you'll need to run the `entertainment_center.py` again to generate a new HTML file.
+* After making a change to the config file, you'll need to run `fresh_tomatillos` again to generate a new HTML file.

 * The config file must be saved using [UTF-8 encoding][utf-8], which any decent text editor should be able to do.
 This allows you to use just about any Unicode character in the config file (é ñ א).